Jermiene/Jermiene.github/README.md

     <section id="about-me">
         <h2>About Me</h2>
         <p>
             Hello!
 I'm Jermiene Rivera, a first year college student in Bachelor of Science in Computer Science at the University of Perpetual Help System DALTA - Molino Campus.
-I am passionate about the games: Mobile Legends, Animal Crossing, and Chess.
+I am passionate about playing games like  Mobile Legends, Animal Crossing, and Chess.
         </p>
         <p>
             In addition to my studies and hobbies, I am deeply interested in the evolving field of technology and how it impacts our daily lives.
 I enjoy exploring new programming languages and keeping up with the latest trends in tech.
 Outside of academics, I love exercising and staying active, as I believe a balanced lifestyle contributes to overall well-being.